If you've just had a tooth extracted you are probably wondering if your tooth extraction is healing properly.

 - Loss of the blood clot causing dry socket.

-Understanding what to expect in the tooth extraction healing stages by looking at each day of recovery will ease any concerns you may have about the procedure.
+Understanding what to expect in the day to day tooth extraction healing stages by looking at each day of recovery will ease any concerns you may have about the procedure.
 Once your tooth is pulled, with the risk of infection or cavity behind you, you can enjoy the relief of knowing your mouth has the best chance of staying healthy and pain-free.

-During the First 24 Hours after Tooth Extraction
+First 24 Hours After Tooth Extraction

 - Rest often and with your head elevated.
 Keeping your head upright or above your heart, even when sleeping, will lessen the bleeding where the tooth was pulled.
 Making sure your body gets plenty of rest helps your mouth recover faster.
 Plan to be lying down for the first 24 hours.